Obtaining an Airtask pass

 This pass is required to access the FAAM aircraft to ready/calibrate instruments before and after flights and in Hangar 1 on non flying days.

 Access via EP5 (Hangar 1 door to Apron 1)

 - Send the completed Airside Access form and, if requested, a recent photo for the ID pass back to Airtask.
 The form will be forwarded to the Airport once the course completion certificate has been received.
-You will be emailed a link to log in to the Cranfield Airport Centrik System.
+You will be emailed (from email@example.com) a link to log in to the Cranfield Airport Centrik System.
 Please check your junk/spam folders for this email.
 Before your pass is authorised and created you will have to read the documents listed on the application form and sign to say you have read, and understood, them.
 If you do not complete that process your application will not be processed and is likely to lead to the application being cancelled.

 Please note that:

 a) The duration of validity of your pass will be determined by the Start and Expected Completion dates you write on the application form, to a maximum of two years.

 • If you will be involved in a single flying campaign you hopefully know the dates it will take place.
 Be aware that you may be involved in an experience flight a month or more in advance of that so check the earliest date you may wish to fly before completing the form.

 • If you expect to fly on multiple campaigns over multiple years then note the name of the campaigns you know and put an appropriate start date with the end date up to 2 years later.